 To enable us to place the dog in the most suitable and compatible home all relevant information about the dog will be requested, i.e. age, colour, sex, vaccination records, neutered/spayed, micro-chipped, temperament, obedience, sociable with people or other dogs, any health issues or history and the reason for re-homing.
 It is important that owners are honest with us in relation to this information as it could affect our decision on which home would be most suitable.

 When a dog is to be transferred over to the Re-homing parting owners will be asked to sign the Surrender of Ownership form.
-After the form has been signed and the transfer has been made the IFRR has full responsibility for the dog, the owner has no remaining rights to the dog, is not entitled to any information as to the whereabouts of the dog’s new home or temporary accommodation and has no claim for any payment for or in respect of the dog.
+After the form has been signed and the transfer has been made the IFRR has full responsibility for the dog, the owner has no remaining rights to the dog, is not entitled to any information as to the whereabouts of the dog’s new home or temporary accommodation and has no claim for any payment for or in respect of the dog but an update on the dog can be obtained from the Co-ordinator or Volunteer.
 Dogs offered to the Re-homing are not purchased or sold and will not be advertised in the national or local press.

 We appreciate that the decision to re-home will not have been taken lightly; in most cases it is made out of love and selfless consideration of what is best for the dog.
 We also understand at times like these emotions can sometimes takeover from practicality, we will therefore always treat parting owners sympathetically and with respect.
 It is important however that we remain focused on our objective, the welfare of the Flatcoat in need of re-homing is our first priority and any decisions taken will be in the best interests of the dog.

 If you have a dog you wish to re-home or would like to talk to someone about the work we do please contact co-ordinator. contact us